 - Determine and treat the cause of the fluid buildup

-Removing the fluid (thoracentesis) may be done if there is a lot of fluid and it is causing chest pressure, shortness of breath, or other breathing problems, such as a low oxygen level.
+Removing the fluid (thoracentesis) may be done if there is a lot of fluid and it is causing chest pressure, shortness of breath, or a low oxygen level.
 Removing the fluid allows the lung to expand, making breathing easier.

-The cause of the fluid buildup must also be treated.
+The cause of the fluid buildup must also be treated:

-If it is due to congestive heart failure, you may receive diuretics (water pills) and other medications to treat heart failure.
+- If it is due to heart failure, you may receive diuretics (water pills) and other medicines to treat heart failure.

-In people with cancer or infection, the effusion is often treated by using a chest tube for several days to drain the fluid.
+In people with cancer or infection, the effusion is often treated by using a chest tube to drain the fluid and treating its cause.